satansdeer/satansdeer.github.com/content/legacy-posts/my-first-talk/index.md

 * [Slides](https://t.co/UFs48Ytw5e)
 * [Recorded Video](https://www.facebook.com/0plusx/videos/350180662055043/)

-Also this article is basically a text version of the talk - [Do You Need Static Type Checking?](http://localhost:8000/posts/static-type-checking-js/)
+Also this article is a text version of the talk - [Do You Need Static Type Checking?](http://localhost:8000/posts/static-type-checking-js/)

 ## Some Images